-Stefanos Tsitsipas defeated Dominic Thiem in a memorable contest to win the season-ending ATP Finals on Sunday as a decade of men’s tennis neared its conclusion.
+Stefanos Tsitsipas defeated Dominic Thiem in a memorable contest to win the season-ending ATP Finals as a decade of men’s tennis reached its conclusion.

 Roger Federer, Rafael Nadal and Novak Djokovic have dominated the sport for more than 15 years, but the London showpiece showcased the future of the game.

 With just the revamped Davis Cup finals to come this week we look back at some of the most significant contests to have been played in the men's game since 2010.

 2012 Australian Open - Novak Djokovic vs Rafael Nadal